-To this end, we’ve identified several wasp species that we think will help us understand more about the different stages in the major evolutionary transition to superorganismality.
+To this end, we’ve identified several wasp species that we think will help us understand more about the different forms of social complexity in the major evolutionary transition to superorganismality.
 We already know a lot about these species in terms of their social behaviours from past studies and new work undertaken out in the field.
 Now, however, we’re working hard to sequence the genomes and transcriptomes of these wasps to learn more about how wasp gene regulatory networks give rise to the characteristics that are likely to be important in the major transition, such as the emergence of a division of labour among developmentally fixed castes.
-We’re currently sequencing the genomes and phenotype-specific transcriptomes for:

 Check out the sequencing projects that are in various stages of completeness.
 These projects are funded by several different grants and involve many collaborators from around the world.
 Click on the links to learn more about the projects, collaborators and status of our genome projects.

 Ammophila pubescens; Ammophila sabulosa (UK)

 Trypoxyllum albitarse, T. agamemnon, T. opacum (Brazil)

 Epiponinii: Metapolybia cingulata & Polybia occidentalis (Trinidad)